Sarodus/dotfiles/README.md

 ## Remotely install using curl

-Alternatively, you can install this into `~/dotfiles` remotely without Git using curl:
+You can install this into `~/.dotfiles` remotely without Git using curl:

 ```sh
 sh -c "`curl -fsSL https://raw.github.com/Sarodus/dotfiles/master/remote_setup.sh`"